Skip to content

 Contract Explorer ui://cerebro/contract_explorer open_contract_explorer Inspect any EVM contract via RPC: ABI, read calls, decoded txs

-The Report Renderer (ui://cerebro/report, entry generate_report) shares the same plumbing — covered on the Reports page.
+The Report Renderer (ui://cerebro/report, entry generate_report) shares the same plumbing — report generation is covered on the Reports page, and archive management/composition on the Report Studio page.

 Shared plumbing